gochirsukh/ruby_basics/control-structures/unless/readme.md

 * It's negation of boolean
 * Oppositive of boolean
+* It's a shorter way to use conditionals compared to if-then-else
-* It's easier to read
+* Purpose of unless is to make the code read cleaner
+* Don't use `Unless` if it makes the code more confusing

 ```
 unless boolean